Courtney Rennicke Ph.D.

 Group Therapist

-at A Caring Hand, The Billy Esposito Foundation, a non-profit bereavement center that provides treatment and other services to families from diverse neighborhoods and cultural backgrounds throughout the metropolitan New York area, lead a group for adolescent girls.
+At A Caring Hand, The Billy Esposito Foundation, a non-profit bereavement center that provides treatment and other services to families from diverse neighborhoods and cultural backgrounds throughout the metropolitan New York area, lead a group for adolescent girls.

 Pre-doctoral internship